zpgallegos/zavant/v2/readme.md

 Bootstrap configuration is consulted only while its corresponding watermark is absent.
 Thereafter the persisted S3 state is authoritative.
 If any daily branch fails, its manifest remains in S3 and the handler raises so the Lambda invocation is visibly unsuccessful.

-This completes the local application, historical CLI reconciliation, and manually invokable production Lambda definition for API-to-raw acquisition.
-Real-AWS smoke testing, scheduling and alarms, analytical dataset publication, dbt transformation, semantics, and presentation remain later layers of the project.
+This completes the local application, historical CLI reconciliation, and scheduled production Lambda definition for API-to-raw acquisition.
+Verification of the first scheduled run, alarms, analytical dataset publication, dbt transformation, semantics, and presentation remain later layers of the project.

 See the [target architecture](docs/architecture/target-architecture.md), [decision register](docs/architecture/README.md), and [migration roadmap](docs/migration-roadmap.md) for the intended path from acquisition through semantics and presentation.